 Watch an IMAX film, get interactive in Discoveryland or visit Canada’s largest planetarium dome theatre – just to start.
 All in the name of science.

 There’s a reason Edmonton is called “The Festival City.”

 The Edmonton International Street Performer’s Festival, K-Days, the Canadian Finals Rodeo, and the Edmonton Heritage Festival are just a few.
 Of special acclaim is the Edmonton International Fringe Festival, second only to the Edinburgh Fringe Festival worldwide, and the Edmonton Folk Music Festival, one of the most successful and popular folk music festivals in North America.

-Edmonton has a vibrant culture scene, and was named cultural capital of Canada in 2007.
-The galleries and museums help showcase that great artistic community.
+Lovers of art will find plenty of things to do in Edmonton, with it’s vibrant culture scene.
+It was named the cultural capital of Canada in 2007, the galleries and museums helping to showcase it’s great artistic community.

 - The Art Gallery of Alberta (pictured) is a work of art itself.
 The newly renovated building was unveiled in 2010 and is home to a collection of over 6,000 works.

 - Gallery Walk – 124th Street was the first of its kind in Canada and features some of the best art that the city has to offer with a special focus on Canadian artists.